anders-w-rasmussen/crispr_decryptr/README.md

 ### Step 3: Create the Convolution Matrix (Predict)

-Now we can run the *predict* command, which will create a convolution matrix to map the guide-specific effects from *posterior_outfile.tsv* to a base-by-base effect.
+Now we can run the *predict* command, which will create a convolution matrix which will be used in the next step to map the guide-specific effects from *posterior_outfile.tsv* to a base-by-base effect.

 ```bash
 decryptr predict grna_targets.tsv False